la2050/archive/_organizations/los-angeles-county-alliance-for-boys-and-girls-clubs-lacabgc-and-the-west-san-gabriel-valley-boys-and-girls-club.md

   challenge_url: []
   year_submitted:
     - '2014'
+  org_summary:
+    - >-
+      LACABGC is a coalition of 26 Boys and Girls Club organizations in the county, facilitating advancement and collaborative opportunities
 title: >-
   Los Angeles County Alliance for Boys and Girls Clubs (LACABGC) and the West San Gabriel Valley Boys and Girls Club